Thrive

 As Lead Game Designer on this ambitious city-builder, I drew on my expertise in UX/UI Design to create the visual language for the games interface as desired by the Game Director and other stakeholders, designed the FTUE experience for new players, and conceptualized and implemented all interface art.
 I was also responsible for the designing and documentation of game mechanics, features, systems and pitches.

-With such a vast amount of information in need of presentation for players, the design and interaction of the UI was critical for the player to make sense of the Thrive interface.
-There were some narrow design constraints that limited what was possible to produce in time for release, which forced some creative thinking on what we could realistically provide.
-In the end, I avoided fancy animations and overly elaborate content to focus on readability and presentation.
+The sheer amount of information required to present to players in a city-builder can threaten cognitive overload right out of the gate - therefore UI that facilitated the information in a manageable way was critical for the Thrive interface.
+There were some narrow design constraints that limited what was possible to produce in time for release, which forced some creative thinking on what ould realistically be accomplished.
+In the end, I avoided fancy animation, decorative panel art and backgrounds to only focus on readability and presentation.

-Ultrawide displays are favored by over 40% of our target audience.
-As a result, we took great pains to ensure that each in-game screen conformed to both standard and ultrawide displays without losing visual fidelity or forcing extra steps to view content.
+Ultrawide displays are favored by over 40% of our target audience - a high enough value to ensure each in-game screen conformed to both standard and ultrawide resolutions without losing fidelity.

 To improve readability, icons and color-coded text were applied to keywords.

-The in-game hud, and a breakdown of the panel setup.
+(top) The in-game hud, and (bottom) a breakdown of the panel setup .

 The interface had to convey a lot of data at any given time.
 The client wanted to divide the display into four 'panels' to break up this information.
 We agreed on the following: